The Buzz of Spring: How Honey Bees Thrive

 How Beekeepers Prepare for the Honey Season

-Beekeepers as we do at Atherton Honey play a crucial role in managing hives through the transition from winter to spring.
+Beekeepers, like those at Atherton Honey, play a crucial role in managing hives through the transition from winter to spring.
 The work includes:

 Inspecting hives for signs of disease or damage